ar-io/ar-io-ant-registry-process/docs/madr/2-storing-registry-state.md

   - additional overhead in setup
   - lack of tooling to manage migrations
   - lack of tooling around testing
+  - Unable to offer memory efficiency because, being in-memory, does not page to disk.

 ## Decision Outcome